ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 # Archipelago Manual for Super Street Fighter 2

+**Version 0.5.0**

 ## Welcome!
 Welcome to the official repository for the Archipelago integration manual for Super Street Fighter 2.
 This manual is part of a community-driven effort to enhance the gaming experience by linking various elements and goals across games in the Archipelago system.
 Currently, the randomizer is based on the Super Nintendo version of the game.
 I plan to review other versions later to ensure that all checks are compatible, as some modes like Time Challenge may not be available in all versions.
 I also intend to learn about hooks in the future to further improve the YAML quality.

 ## Project Status
 This project has completed its **Alpha** phase and is now in **Beta**.
 It is fully functional, with many optimizations and additional features underway.
 Your feedback and contributions are still highly valued as they help further improve the manual and resolve potential issues.
 Each Beta release is tested at least once before being uploaded to GitHub.
 However, since no system is infallible, please do not hesitate to report any errors.

 ## Current Features
-- **Super Battle Mode - ALL CLEARS**: Players must complete the Super Battle Mode for all characters.
+- **Super Battle Mode – ALL CLEARS**: Players must complete the Super Battle Mode for all characters.
 - **Street Fighter Token**: Players collect tokens to complete the game.
-- **Time Challenge Mode - ALL CLEARS**: Defeat all opponents in Time Challenge Mode.
+- **Time Challenge Mode – ALL CLEARS**: Defeat all opponents in Time Challenge Mode.
 - **ALL CLEARS + TOKENS**: Achieve all objectives and collect tokens.

 ## Future Features (not guaranteed)